AOSC-Archive/miscdoc/deploykit/01-prd/002-workflow.md

 ### Multiple Instances

 DeployKit cannot run multiple instances simultaneously.
-This program may use a file lock to prohibit multitasking.
+DK may use a file lock to prohibit multitasking.